Openscapes Mindset

 Data science as a discipline

-Data science is “the discipline of turning raw data into understanding” (Wickham & Grolemund 2016, R for Data Science).
+Data science is “the discipline of turning raw data into understanding” - R for Data Science (Wickham, Çetinkaya-Rundel & Grolemund 2023).

 There are concepts, theory, and tools for thinking about and working with data.
-Just like a field chemistry has concepts for things like moleculte, theory for how they work, and tools for studying them, so does data science — for data.
+Just like a field chemistry has concepts for things, theory for how they work, and tools for studying them, so does data science — for data.

 Image from R for Data Science by Wickham & Grolemund

 Tidying your data before asking your science questions is a critical point here.
 Don’t build your whole analysis around whatever weird format your data may have come in.
-Data tidying (“data wrangling”, “data prep”) can take up to 50–80% of a data scientist’s time (Lohr 2014, New York Times).
+That will make it very difficult to later decide you want to examine only a small subset of years, locations, etc. Remember that Data tidying (“data wrangling”, “data prep”) can take up to 50–80% of a data scientist’s time (Lohr 2014, New York Times).

 Mindset: Decouple your research questions from data questions, get help sooner